 -Bachelor of Fine Art -Transfer Diploma, Red Deer College- 1999

 Following a Bachelor of Design Degree in industrial design, I worked in various technical capacities in the design industry as a designer, project manager, and architectural technologist in Edmonton and Calgary.
 During that time I was also a founding member of the Industrial Designers of Edmonton Association (IDEA), and the President of Media, Architecture, Design, Edmonton (MADE).
-I have collaborated with a variety of groups including: Arthouse Calgary, Beakerhead Festival, Canadian Design Resource, Calgary/ Edmonton Interior Design Shows, Design Exchange in Toronto, Industreal.it, MADE in Toronto, Moco Loco, The Works Art and Design Festival, and Toronto Interior Design Show.
+I have collaborated with a variety of groups including: Arthouse Calgary, Beakerhead Festival, Canadian Design Resource, Calgary/ Edmonton Interior Design Shows, Design Exchange in Toronto, Industreal.it, MADE in Toronto, Moco Loco, Museum of the Highwood, The Works Art and Design Festival, and Toronto Interior Design Show.

 My deepest interest lies at the intersection between creative thinking, and the technical processes that enable one to realize a vision or concept.
 At the very core, I am painter and a sculptor.
 I thrive in creative environments, collaborating with others who share my passion developing ideas to their final form.

 Trained as an Artist first, my craft meanders from pencils, brushes and hand carving implements, to more sophisticated digital tools such as computer-aided design (CAD), and CNC fabrication.
 This inventory of tools allows me to explore and amplify the technical communication of my work through digital images, three-dimensional modelling, simulations, and physical prototyping.
 I believe strongly that the best projects, no matter the subject, begin with a strong concept- followed by a technically-sound product.